UWRealityLab/vrcapstone19sp-team2/docs/README.md

   - Qian Yan
     - Final bug fixes - play through the game over and over trying to spot any flaws that remain.
     - As the scene is finalized, re-generate the baked lightmap for the game.

+  - Yifan Xu
+    - Write the contents in the animated book (storyline with tasks embedded in it)
+    - Edit the tasks and hints we have to make them doable in 5 minutes
+    - Try to find and fix bugs as well